 Copy files and folders

-Use the Copy-Item PowerShell cmdlet to copy items, such as files and directories, from one location to another.
+If you’re looking copy items, such as files and directories, from one location to another, use the Copy-Item PowerShell cmdlet.
 It is similar to issuing the copy command from the Windows command prompt.

 To copy a file between two folders on the same computer, use this command: